markusrenoldner/markusrenoldner.github.io/_pages/publications-md.md

 **BSc.
 Thesis: Development of an IOT-capable, modular Thermal Control EGSE for Space Applications** (2020)\
 **Renoldner, M.**\
 TU Wien\
-The project was carried out in colaboration with RUAG Space Austria (now Beyond Gravity Austria) and is therefore under an NDA.
+The project was carried out in collaboration with RUAG Space Austria (now Beyond Gravity Austria) and is therefore under an NDA.

 -------------------